 The Company manufactures, sells, and supports insulin pump products that are designed to address the evolving needs and preferences of differentiated segments of the insulin-dependent diabetes market.
-The Company's manufacturing, sales and support activities have been principally focused on the t:slim X2 Insulin Delivery System (t:slim X2), which has been the Company's flagship pump platform and which has an advanced algorithm for managing insulin delivery, and is designed to display continuous glucose monitoring (CGM) sensor information directly on the pump home screen.
-In February 2024, the Company expanded its pump portfolio with the U.S. launch of Tandem Mobi.
-The Company's insulin pump products are compatible with other complementary digital health offerings, such as the mobile application, cloud-based diabetes management applications and the Tandem Device Updater, a Mac- and PC-compatible tool that offers and supports remote updates of the Company's insulin pump software from a personal computer.
-The Company's insulin pump products are generally considered durable medical equipment and have an expected lifespan of at least four years.
-In addition to insulin pumps, the Company sells single-use products that are used together with the pumps and are replaced every few days, including cartridges for storing and delivering insulin, and infusion sets that connect the insulin pump to a user's body.
+The Company recently expanded its insulin pump portfolio, which now includes both the t:slim X2 and the Tandem Mobi.
+Both pumps feature Control-IQ technology, which is the Company's advanced algorithm for managing insulin delivery, using information received from integrated continuous glucose monitoring (CGM) sensors.
+New software for the insulin pumps may be updated remotely by the individual users as new advancements become available and are compatible with other complementary digital health offerings, such as the mobile application and cloud-based diabetes management applications.
+The Company's insulin pump systems products are generally considered durable medical equipment and have an expected lifespan of at least four years.
+In addition to insulin pumps, the Company sells single-use components that are used together with the pumps and are replaced every few days, including cartridges for storing and delivering insulin, and infusion sets that connect the insulin pump to a user's body.